temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 from saga_workflows import BookWorkflow from shared import TASK_QUEUE_NAME
 ```

-The Worker is a crucial component that executes the defined Workflows and Activities.
-Setting up the Worker correctly will ensure that your system can process tasks efficiently and reliably.

 In the `main()` function, you will specify how to connect to the Temporal server, create a Worker, and run it.
 This Worker will listen to the specified Task Queue and execute the defined Workflows and Activities.